If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 The content of each block toolbar will vary depending on the block you’re working with.

-Each block has a setting panel on the right side of the page.
-You can adjust individual block features from the panel setting option.
+Each block has a settings panel on the right side of the page.
+From the panel setting option, you can adjust individual block features.

 You can move or rearrange blocks in the order you want.

-The up and down button lets you do that or drag and drop a deterrent to your desired position.
+The up and down buttons lets you do that, or drag and drop a deterrent to your desired position.

-However, as much as I would love to go deep into the use of blocks editor, an in-depth tutorial is beyond the scope of this article.
+However, as much as I would love to discuss the block editor in depth, an in-depth tutorial is beyond the scope of this article.

-How to use the WordPress editor is a stand-alone tutorial on its own.
+How to use the WordPress editor is a stand-alone tutorial.

 Read this comprehensive guide for a more detailed tutorial on how to use the WordPress editor.